dbaumeister/dbcpu/README.md

 # dbcpu
 by Dominik Baumeister (MatrNr.
 03628973)

-Start the program mydbms with the arguments:
+Start the program with the arguments:

 sort path/to/inputfile path/to/outputfile bufferSizeInMB
---> the outputfile is created, if it does not exist
+(the outputfile is created, if it does not exist)